 Tax summary: You’ve effectively moved $5 of your $6.50 total per-share profit to long-term gain treatment; just $1.50 is taxed at ordinary income rates.

 Below is a visual of the above examples.
 B.E. = bargain element.

 In short, the longer you hold the shares, the more of your profit gets treated as long-term capital gains as opposed to ordinary income.

 You might hear of qualifying dispositions or disqualifying dispositions.
 These are official names for holding periods.
-If you sell within two years of the grant date (time periods 1 and 2), it’s a disqualifying disposition.
+As labeled above, if you sell within two years of the grant date (time periods 1 and 2), it’s a disqualifying disposition.
 If you wait two years from the grant date AND one year from the purchase date to sell, it’s a qualifying disposition.

 What would I do with an ESPP?
 The first question is whether to participate, and the answer is yes, assuming I can afford the paycheck deductions for six months.
 It’s free money.
 The second question is what to do with the shares once you have them.
 My default path would be to keep it simple — sell the shares immediately after purchase.
 Yes, my gain will be taxed as ordinary income, but this is guaranteed money.
 Assuming your discount is applied to the grant price, you’re effectively paying 85 cents for a share and selling it immediately for a dollar.
 That’s an immediate and risk-free gain of 17.6%!

 Holding longer than that is a trade-off, and maybe even a gamble.
 Yes, if you hold the shares long enough, you can get more favorable tax treatment.
 But the risk is that you’re holding a single stock, and single stocks can be volatile.
 Refer back to my comments in the RSU section — historically, the average stock underperforms the market, and a large portion have had negative returns.

 - What it is: An ESPP allows you to purchase shares at a discount.